estruyf/blog-content/content/posts/2021-02-15-devhack-setting-cors-for-your-azure-storage-blobs-provided-by-cloudflare.md

 For each of the services, you can define the CORS setting individually.
 In my case, I am only interested in the `blob service`.
 You can define for which kind of actions you want to pass the CORS headers on this settings page.

-{{< caption "/2021/02/cors.png" "CORS Config on Azure Storage"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA3SURBVDXBMRKAIBAEwZlbc/z/JyVGEYvAbq/eVxIEkvBTqSo2leNsjWdO7jHYkiBgFSrrXVjyARdYDRgGlmG2AAAAAElFTkSuQmCC" "1577" >}}
+{{< caption-new "/uploads/2021/02/cors.png" "CORS Config on Azure Storage"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAACCAYAAABhYU3QAAAAAklEQVR4AewaftIAAAA3SURBVDXBMRKAIBAEwZlbc/z/JyVGEYvAbq/eVxIEkvBTqSo2leNsjWdO7jHYkiBgFSrrXVjyARdYDRgGlmG2AAAAAElFTkSuQmCC" "1577" >}}

 Once you set your preferred settings, go back to Cloudflare and purge your cache to see an effect on all the files immediately.